kidaa30/ohimanual/content/3_file_system.md

 ![Icon of `functions.R`](https://docs.google.com/drawings/d/1gfoLvw7i5Offgb7V4VhbYgANLlPMai66DFHmym4w7a8/pub?w=187&h=105)

-`functions.R` contains functions for each goal and sub-goal model, which calculate the status and trend using data layers identified as ‘layers’ in `layers.csv`.
-When you modify or develop new goal models, you will modify `functions.R`.
+`functions.R` contains the equations for each goal and sub-goal model, which are stored as R functions.
+These functions calculate the status and trend using data layers identified as ‘layers’ in `layers.csv`.
+When you modify or develop new goal models, you will modify `functions.R`; you should also be sure to check which other files, such as `pressures_matrix.csv`

 > TIP: It's useful to skip to different sections of `functions.R` to see how key calculations are being done.
 See section, **Update Functions.R**.